-The Acer XFA240 is one of the many 24″ 1080p 144Hz 1ms gaming models available, however, it’s the only such monitor that’s G-SYNC compatible after installing NVDIA’s 417.71 WHQL drivers.
+The Acer XFA240 is one of the many 24″ 1080p 144Hz 1ms gaming models available.
+However, the XFA240 was the first such monitor to be certified by NVIDIA as G-SYNC compatible.

 Other specifications include 1080p resolution which on the 24″ screen of the Acer XFA240 monitor results in a sharp and clear picture quality.